Few things are more stressful than difficulties with your partner, and few more rewarding than having a relationship that you feel good about.

 I guide my couples to care for one another in a way that feels mutually beneficial and fair to both partners.
 Sometimes we work on developing a keener emotional sensitivity, and sometimes a new way to greet one another at the end of the day.

-I meet with couples for 75-minutes, allowing more time for material to unfold between partners, and creating more productive work overall.
+My standard couples session is 75-minutes long.
+This allows more time for material to unfold between partners, and can create more productive work overall.

 Premarital therapy is wonderful way to look down the road ahead to glimpse how your relationship might handle the curves that life throws your way.
 It can help to strengthen your bond, and therefore relieve the pressure associated with your big day.

 Whether or not you’re getting married, most people come to couples therapy when it feels “too late.”
 Preventative couples treatment can work wonders.

 I’ve dedicated myself to ongoing, advanced training in couples work.
 I studied PACT therapy for four years with founder Stan Tatkin, and have done extensive post-graduate consultation in couples work.